milo168/UCLA-Image-Transfer/Image/Readme.txt

-Folder contains 30 images created randomly.
+rar contains 1000 images created randomly.
 Each image is 128x4096.